nowmozillaclub/githack/README.md

-# githack
+# GitHack

-Demo repo for GitHack 2019
+This is the demo repo for GitHack 2019